rover2024/qemu-passthrough-test/README.md

 1. The guest issues a single *magic* system call
 2. A tiny QEMU plugin (`passthrough.c`, in the QEMU tree under `contrib/plugins/`) intercepts it and performs the requested host-side operation — `dlopen`, `dlsym`, or "invoke this host function".
 On top of those few primitives the demos build something that looks, from the guest's point of view, like an ordinary library call.

-We submitted the syscall-filter plugin interface to QEMU at the end of 2025.
-This feature has been merged into the upstream version of QEMU.
-Now we hope to submit a plugin for implementing passthrough.

-The plugin `passthrough.c` is now in a downstream QEMU repository. https://github.com/rover2024/qemu/blob/minimal-passthrough-plugin/contrib/plugins/passthrough.c
+The syscall-filter plugin interface has been merged upstream in QEMU.
+The pass-through plugin used here currently lives in a downstream QEMU branch: https://github.com/rover2024/qemu/blob/minimal-passthrough-plugin/contrib/plugins/passthrough.c

 This repository exists to make that mechanism **easy to understand and easy to try**, so it is split into layers that each add exactly one idea: